Silvris/MDF-Manager/README.md

 # Credits
 * **Che, Darkness, and alphaZomega** - for MDF structure documentation
-* **AsteriskAmpersand** - his mrl3 editor served as a general inspiration for the layout and library functionality
+* **AsteriskAmpersand** - his mrl3 editor served as a general inspiration for the layout and library/compendium functionality